Hold contractors liable for airline reservation system failures

 Passengers affected by these airline information technology failures that have affected international flights and connections should contact www.airhelp.com to check on international compensation that they may be due from the airlines (especially international carriers) for their failures.
 This compensation can range from about $660 to more than $7,000.
 It is worth checking.

-Currently, passengers are only due compensation for three areas:
+Currently, passengers receive compensation for three areas:

 1. Denied boarding compensation2.
 Lost/Damaged/Delayed checked baggage compensation3.
 International flight delay compensation through EU rules and Montreal Convention[4.
 In the future (hopefully) — compensation in the case of airline IT failures.]